Commanvil/VowelDash/README.md

 # VowelDash

 ## What is VowelDash?
-VowelDash is a text encryption that I made for both testing and learning purposes
+VowelDash is a message encryption that I made for both testing and learning purposes

 ## How does it work?
 Good question.